-The results of the 18 RCM simulations analysed here show increasing temperatures, changing precipitation patterns and also some changes in seasonal mean wind speed (Figures 4 and 5).
-These changes are more or less consistent and robust for the different variables.
-The ensemble mean show consistent and robust changes in all land areas already at SWL1.5 for both seasons (Table 3) and temperature increases are simulated in all parts of Europe for all seasons by all individual models (not shown).
-Differences between SWL1.5 and SWL2 amount to somewhere between 0.3 and 0.8°C for summer and winter seasonal mean conditions averaged over the different regions in Figure 1 (compare Table 4 and S1).
-Precipitation changes show larger model spread; and ensemble mean changes at SWL 1.5 are consistent and robust only in less than 10% of the European land areas (Table 3).
-Despite generally larger changes this fraction is relatively small also at SWL2 and it is not until at higher warming levels (2.5 and 3°C above pre-industrial conditions) that the ensemble mean signal is consistent and robust in more than half of Europe for winter.
-For summer this still only applies for less than 25% of the European land areas even at three degrees warming.
-This low degree of consistency and robustness reflects the uncertainties even in sign of change in the seasonally migrating area between increasing precipitation in the north and decreasing precipitation in the south.
-For wind speed there are also large uncertainties with different models showing very different response patterns and the fraction of Europe for which there is a consistent and robust change is as low as that for precipitation in summer while in winter it is even less (Table 3) We note that for the studied variables the ensemble mean changes at SWL2 are generally larger than those at SWL1.5.
+- 5 The results of the 18 RCM simulations analysed here show increasing temperatures, changing precipitation patterns and also some changes in seasonal mean wind speed.
+These changes are more or less robust for the different variables.
+Temperature increases are simulated in all parts of Europe for all seasons by almost all models already at SWL1.5.
+Precipitation changes show larger model spread; noteworthy are uncertainties even in sign of change in the seasonally migrating area between increasing precipitation in the north and decreasing precipitation in the south.
+For wind speed there are also large uncertainties with different models showing very different response patterns.
+We note that for the studied variables the - ensemble mean changes at SWL2 are generally larger than those at SWL1.5.
 This is always the case for temperature while for precipitation and wind speed there are local exceptions to this.
 Differences between individual ensemble members are often large, sometimes larger than the overall climate change signal at SWL1.5 and SWL2.
-It is evident that while a clear robust climate change signal is seen for temperature it has not emerged in all other variables, seasons and regions studied here.
-This finding is in accordance with earlier studies that have also shown different times of emergence of a regional climate change signal (e.g. Giorgi and Bi, 2009; Hawkins and Sutton, 2012; Kjellström et al., 2013).
-Table 3 reveals that at even higher warming levels SWL2.5 and SWL3 the fraction of land with consistent and robust changes increases also for these variables but still there are large areas where such changes are not evident.
+It is evident that a clear robust climate change signal has not emerged in all variables, seasons and regions studied here.
+This finding is in accordance with - 15 earlier studies that have also shown different times of emergence of a regional climate change signal (e.g. Giorgi and Bi, 2009; Hawkins and Sutton, 2012; Kjellström et al., 2013).

-The results indicate that the large-scale circulation has an important role in determining the actual climate change signal in any individual simulation.
-For instance, it stands clear that stronger westerlies in some simulations are associated with milder and wetter conditions over parts of the continent while weaker westerlies are associated with less precipitation along the western coastlines.
+The results show that the large-scale circulation has an important role in determining the actual climate change signal in any individual simulation.
+For instance, it stands clear that stronger westerlies in some simulations leads to milder and wetter

+- 20 conditions over parts of the continent while weaker westerlies lead to less precipitation along the western coastlines.
 This is in concert with previous studies showing a similar dependence (e.g. Van Ulden and van Oldenborgh, 2006; Kjellström et al., 2011; Kjellström et al., 2013).
 Differences in the large-scale circulation over decade-long climate simulations are not necessarily a sign of climate change but rather a manifestation of the large internal variability of the climate system that can be pronounced on a regional scale (e.g. Hawkins and Sutton, 2009).
-As our results are based on a relatively small number of GCM simulations we are limited in to what degree the ensemble captures the full uncertainty.
+As our results are based on a relatively small number of - 25 GCM simulations we are limited in to what degree the ensemble captures the full uncertainty.
 Larger ensembles consisting of multiple simulations with one, or preferably many models, would give better opportunity to sample this uncertainty (e.g. Deser et al., 2012; Aalbers et al., 2017).
 It is clear that the natural variability with its impacts on the large-scale circulation is a major cause of uncertainty.
-This is highly pronounced when it comes to assessing climate change signals at any of the two warming levels discussed here as changes are, even if robust and seen in most simulations, still not necessarily exceeding the natural variability.
+This is highly pronounced when it comes to assessing climate change signals at any of the two warming levels discussed here as changes are, even if robust and seen in most simulations, still not necessarily exceeding the - 30 natural variability.